CodesDoWork/ross-bot/README.md

-# AICentaurBot: Telegram Chat Bot for Finding the Right Contact Person within Rossmann
+# RossBot: Telegram Chat Bot for Finding the Right Contact Person within Rossmann

-AICentaurBot is a Telegram bot designed to provide voice recognition and assistance based on user requests.
+RossBot is a Telegram bot designed to provide voice recognition and assistance based on user requests.
 The bot can handle text, voice commands, and retrieve relevant contact information from a dataset.
-The bot leverages the OpenAI API to process user input and respond intelligently based on user queries.
+It leverages the OpenAI API to process user input and respond intelligently based on user queries.

 ## Features